“We never give up on our patients. We are proud of our mission, which is to serve the most vulnerable.”

-It all began in 1983, when St. Boniface Parish—the poorest parish in a working-class section of Quincy, Massachusetts—decided to participate in a Walk for Hunger.
-The parishioners wanted to donate half the money they raised in the walk to the poor of Quincy and the other half to Mother Theresa’s newly-opened Home for Children in Port-au-Prince.
-They were told their money would be graciously accepted under one condition: That they hand-deliver it to Haiti themselves.
-Soon, the parishioners were off to Haiti.
+It all began in 1983 when St. Boniface Parish—the poorest parish in a working-class section of Quincy, Massachusetts—decided to participate in a Walk for Hunger.
+The parishioners decided to donate half of the money they raised to Mother Theresa’s newly opened Home for Children in Port-au-Prince.
+They were told their money would be graciously accepted under one condition: they hand-deliver it to Haiti themselves.
+Soon, the parishioners were off to Port-au-Prince.

-After the trip, the group, led by Father Jerry Osterman and parishioner Nannette Canniff, made a commitment to continue fundraising for Haiti.
-They began to travel regularly and visited the remote village of Fond des Blancs in the mountains of southern Haiti.
-There, after meeting with community members and learning about what the village needed most, the group decided they would build a school and a small clinic.
+After the trip, the group, led by Father Jerry Osterman and parishioner Nannette Canniff, were committed to fundraising for Haiti.
+Soon, they found themselves in the remote village of Fond des Blancs, located high in the mountains on Haiti’s southern peninsula.

-Now, more than 30 years later, SBH has grown into the largest and only tertiary care center in southern Haiti.
-With more than 180 beds and a suite of world-class facilities, the hospital provides lifesaving and lifechanging care to more than 110,000 patients each year.
-SBH has more than 500 employees in the U.S. and Haiti, 98% of whom are Haitian.
-Since 2014, the number of patients seen by SBH has increased by an average of 35% each year, driven by our reputation and a guarantee of quality healthcare.
+Now, 40 years later, St. Boniface Hospital has grown into the largest health care provider and only tertiary care center in southern Haiti.
+With more than 200 beds and a suite of world-class facilities, the hospital provides life-saving and life-changing care to more than 150,000 patients each year.

-In 2019, St. Boniface Haiti Foundation changed its name to Health Equity International to better showcase our dedication to providing high-quality care for all who need it.
-We are eager to deepen our impact as Health Equity and remain committed to serving our patients, even the most vulnerable, from across Haiti.
+In 2019, St. Boniface Haiti Foundation changed its name to Health Equity International/St. Boniface Hospital (HEI/SBH) to better reflect our dedication to providing high-quality care for all who need it.
+We are eager to deepen our impact as HEI/SBH and remain committed to serving our patients, especially the most vulnerable, from across Haiti.